 - 14.5 psi x 15 bars = 217.5 psi of pressure (15 bar espresso machine)

 - 14.5 psi x 20 bars = 290 psi of pressure (20 bar espresso machine).

-To answer this question, we need to understand exactly how a coffee machine uses its capacity of producing the bars of pressure first.
-A coffee machine’s bar number denotes the maximum atmospheric pressure multiplier that a coffee machine can generate as it forces hot water (194°F - 203°F) through the coffee beans.
+To answer this question, we need to understand exactly how coffee machines use their capacity of producing the bars of pressure first.
+A coffee machine’s bar number denotes the maximum atmospheric pressure multiplier that the machine can generate as it forces hot water (194°F - 203°F) through the coffee beans.
 Therefore:

-- A 9 bar espresso machine can at best, force heated water through coffee at 9x the present atmospheric pressure of earth.
+- A 9 bar espresso machine can at best force heated water through coffee at 9x the present atmospheric pressure of the earth.